ultimate271/notes/dostoevsky/brothers03.08.md

 “Well, if Truth were to prevail, you know, you’d be the first to be robbed and suppressed.”

+#### Fyodor asks Ivan and Aloysha about their stance on God and immortality
 “Ah!
 I dare say you’re right.
 Ah, I’m an ass!” burst out Fyodor Pavlovitch, striking himself lightly on the forehead.
 “Well, your monastery may stand then, Alyosha, if that’s how it is.
 And we clever